magento/devdocs/guides/v1.0/config-guide/cli/config-cli-subcommands-cache.md

 `--all` enables or disables all cache types at the same time.

-`--type` is a space-separated list of cache types.
+`type` is a space-separated list of cache types.

 `--bootstrap=` is a URL-encoded associative array of Magento <a href="{{ site.gdeurl }}config-guide/bootstrap/magento-how-to-set.html#config-bootparam-overview">application bootstrap parameters</a> and values.